 Accountability - Accountability and transparency in delivering safeguarding.

-This is a controlled document.
-Whilst this document may be printed, the electronic version posses on the RBSAB

-"I understand the rolley of revery one involved in the life controlled.
-As a controlled document, this document should not be saved onto local or network drives but should always be accessed from the RBSAB website
+"I understand the role of everyone involve deining, life lectronic version posted on the RBSAB website is the controlled copy.
+Any printed copies of this document are not controlled.
+As a controlled document, thi website is the controlled copy.
+Any printed copies of this document are not controlled.
+As a controlled document, this document should not be saved onto local or network drives but should always be accessed from the RBSAB website - www.rochdalesafeguarding.com

-- www.rbsab.org